Statements on research data management in funding proposals

 How extensive should the RDM statements in the application form and the DMP be?

-TIP: Keep the DMP for the project as a whole rather short and general, but give further details in partner- and discipline-specific sub-DMP.
-This approach helps maintaining clarity and enables a better description of local conditions (e.g. locally available IT infrastructure).
+TIP: Unless all RDM is centralised with one project partner, keep the DMP for the overall project relatively brief and general, and set out the details in partner- or sub-project-specific sub-DMP.
+This approach helps to maintain clarity and enables a better description of local conditions (e.g. locally available IT infrastructure).

 -